The Left Hand of God: Plot

 In 1947 Catholic priest Father O'Shea makes his way to a remote mission in China to replace a priest who had been killed there.
 He meets Dr David Sigman, Sigman's wife Beryl, and nurse Anne Scott, the only other Western residents.
 They run a hospital for the surrounding villagers, at a time when competing warlords and communists are engaged in civil war.

 O'Shea delivers his debut Sunday sermon, in both English and Chinese for appreciative parishioners.
 His work among them, and his observance of local customs, soon earn him their respect.

 Anne becomes uncomfortable as she is romantically attracted to him.
 Beryl suggests to her husband that Anne be sent back to the United States, but he refuses to consider it, needing her at the hospital.
 Beryl suggests that O'Shea consult with Reverend Martin, a Protestant minister at another American mission, for advice.
 He agrees.

-When O'Shea meets Martin, he makes a startling, unsolicited confession.
+When O'Shea meets Martin, O'Shea makes a startling, unsolicited confession.
 He says he is not a Catholic priest, but Jim Carmody, an American pilot who had flown supplies over The Hump during World War II.
 He crashed during the war and was rescued by a local warlord, General Yang, becoming his trusted second-in-command and his prisoner.
 When one of Yang's soldiers killed Father O'Shea, Carmody deserted and decided to masquerade as the replacement priest.
 After recounting his story to Martin, Carmody writes a full account to the Catholic bishop.

 General Yang tracks down Carmody, bringing an army and insisting that Carmody resume serving him.
 Carmody proposes they settle the matter with their customary game of dice, wagering five years' loyal service against his freedom and the safety of the local villagers.
 After Yang loses, he coerces Carmody into playing again, this time for the future of the Protestant mission.
 When he loses again, Yang resigns himself to perpetuating the myth of Father O'Shea, who is saintly enough to turn aside a powerful warlord.

 Before Carmody leaves the mission, to the regret of all the villagers, he tells Anne the truth.